justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 {% contentPageImage {
     src:"../../../assets/img/components/toast/layout-rtl-position.svg",
-    alt: "A toast placed at the bottom of the page in RTL position."
+    alt: "A toast placed at the bottom-left of a page with a right-to-left direction."
 } %}

 {% list {